matter-labs/zksync/changelog/contracts.md

 ### Added

-- `cutUpgradeNoticePeriodBySignature` a function with which security council member can approve instant upgrade with provided signatures
+- `cutUpgradeNoticePeriodBySignature` a function for approving instant upgrade by security council members
-- `Create2Factory.sol` - smart contract with which all targets will be deployed to redeploy target with the same address even if self-destruct is called on it
+- `Create2Factory.sol` - the smart contract that used to deploys targets
 - New event `ApproveCutUpgradeNoticePeriod(address)` emitted after security council member approve upgrade
-- Check that deposited amount above zero
+- Check that the deposited amount is non-zero

 ### Changed

 - Upgrade can be initialized/finished in case of exodus mode
-- `cutUpgradeNoticePeriod` takes hash of targets to which upgrades initialized
+- `cutUpgradeNoticePeriod` takes the hash of targets to which upgrades initialized
 - `WithdrawalPending` - event parameters changed
 - `Withdraw`/`ForcedExit`/`FullExit` may be executed on `executeBlocks` or stored as pending depending on the input parameters when executing the block